Percy Saltzman: Television career

-Saltzman was the first person to appear on CBC Toronto (CBLT) English-language television when the service was launched on September 8, 1952 (the bilingual CBFT in Montreal opened two days earlier).
+Saltzman was the first person to appear on CBC Toronto (CBLT) English-language television when the service was launched on September 8, 1952 (the bilingual CBFT in Montreal had opened two days earlier).
 Initially, he gave the weather on a puppet show, Uncle Chichimus and Hollyhock, but he soon delivered forecasts on Stop Watch and Listen and then became co-host of Tabloid, the CBC's daily current affairs and interview show His first major story was Hurricane Hazel which hit Toronto just over two years after his television career began.
 He was a staple at CBC through the following decades and was initially paid $10 for each appearance.
 While pursuing what he considered a sideline career on television, he remained with the Dominion Weather Service and rose to the position of head of the verification section finally leaving in 1968 to join the CBC full-time.
 During his stint at CBC he hosted a multitude of special shows and also developed into one of Canada's best interviewers.
 He left the network in 1972 to become a co-host of CTV's new morning show Canada AM.

 His presentations, before the introduction of such amenities as computer-enhanced satellite displays and graphics, involved a blackboard and chalk as he drew maps, suns, clouds, snowflakes, fronts, etc., ending with his signature toss of the chalk, and his "and that's the weather picture" as he caught it.
 (He is said to have always caught it, although he admitted having dropped it once, but only once.)

 Saltzman once estimated he had done 9,000 weather forecasts on radio and television and interviewed more than 1,000 people.
 He used no notes or teleprompters relating his forecasts entirely from memory.

 After leaving CTV, he worked at CITY-TV in 1974 (Free For All), then he became a freelancer until 1980 when he joined Global TV for the next two years.

 He also broadcast local radio weather reports in Toronto at CBC Radio, CKEY, and CFRB.